special-force-analytic/special-force-analytic.github.io/README.md

 <br>

 ### Other analyses by zip codes
 Geo-location dataset (with coordinates) can be used to understand and discover the data from another perspective, in this case, using the location of the customers.
-It can be merged with other types of datasets, such as 'customer information', 'seller', and 'order': to produce analysis with greater insight.
+It can be merged with other types of datasets, such as Customer Information, Seller, and Order; to produce analysis with greater insight.
 Not only we know where they are, but also what happen within that region.
 For example, using the geo-location we can discover the revenue of the customers, calculate aggregated freight value, explore average delivery time, and so on.

 <br>